Hockey Night in Canada: Other languages

-Hockey Night in Canada has occasionally aired alternate broadcasts of games in Canada's minority languages, primarily as part of Hockey Day in Canada.
+Hockey Night in Canada occasionally aired alternate broadcasts of games in Canada's minority languages, primarily as part of Hockey Day in Canada.
 HDIC simulcast a 2007 game between the Toronto Maple Leafs and Vancouver Canucks on the TLN cable channel in Italian, with features and commentary by soccer host Alf De Blasis.
 It televised a 2010 game in the Inuit language Inuktitut, with commentary by CBC North's Charlie Panigoniak and Annie Ford, and games have been presented in Cree, Hindi, Punjabi, Tagalog, Mandarin Chinese and Cantonese.

 The CBC broadcast one series per round during the 2008 Stanley Cup playoffs in Mandarin, and added a regular-season schedule of games in Punjabi (Canada's third- and fifth-most-spoken languages, after English and French) on the network's website and some cable and satellite providers.
 It suspended the Punjabi broadcasts just before the 2010–11 season, but coverage was restored for the 2013 season with a new sponsorship deal.

 With the transition to the Rogers contract, the Punjabi broadcasts moved to Rogers' multicultural Omni Television stations as Hockey Night in Canada: Punjabi Edition.
+Rogers cancelled the Punjabi Edition of Hockey Night in 2026, citing unsustainable audience levels.

-Harnarayan Singh's Punjabi call of the game-winning Pittsburgh Penguins goal by Nick Bonino during the first game of the 2016 Stanley Cup Finals went viral.
+Harnarayan Singh's Punjabi call of the game-winning Pittsburgh Penguins goal by Nick Bonino during the first game of the 2016 Stanley Cup Final went viral.
 Penguins head coach Mike Sullivan, who showed footage of the call to the team as part of a video recap before game two, called it "entertaining".
 Singh was invited to Pittsburgh to join the Penguins' Stanley Cup celebrations.
 On November 30, 2016, Singh began to also participate in English-language broadcasts for Sportsnet.

 In 2022, the Aboriginal Peoples Television Network (APTN) began to air a package of selected Hockey Night in Canada games in Cree; the network had previously sub-licensed a package of games from the former Hometown Hockey package in 2019.
 In 2025, the channel also added Inuktitut broadcasts.